CODE-SHARP: Continuous Open-ended Discovery and Evolution of Skills as Hierarchical Reward Programs: Skill Mutation Prompts

 "Simplicity": "Optimize the skill's implementation to be as efficient and streamlined as possible by identifying at least one redundant or distracting precondition that can be removed.
 Redundant preconditions are those that repeat other preconditions objectives.
 Distracting preconditions are those that force the agent to complete unnecessary objectives, diverting attention away from the skill's primary objective.
 Carefully analyse which conditions are absolutetly necessary to achieve the sampled skills stated goal and then remove all preconditions deemed distracting or redundant",

-"Hyperparameters": "Optimize the numerical parameters governing the skill, such as precondition thresholds and reward values.
+"Hyperparameters": "Optimize the numerical parameters governing the skill, such as precondition thresholds.
 Adjust these parameters to minimize the need for re-visiting preconditions.
 Ensure the agent gathers sufficient resources in the first instance to sustain the skill's execution." }

 \end{promptbox}